shipshapecode/ember-cli-release/README.md

 ## Hooks

 A set of lifecycle hooks exists as a means to inject additional behavior into the release process.
 Lifecycle hooks can be specified in `config/release.js`.
 All hooks can return a thenable that will be resolved before continuing the release process.
-Rejecting a promise returned in a hook will halt the release process and exit with an error.
+Throwing from a hook or rejecting a promise returned by a hook will halt the release process and print the error.

 Hooks are passed two arguments: